DEADLINES & KEY DATES

 - As a piece of work is a collaborative effort, potentially created by more than one company, POLARIS AWARDS organizer allows multiple entrants.
 Our rules for multiple entrants are as follows:

 - If a company has more than one office working on a particular piece of work and both offices wish to be listed as the entrant and not just the company, each office is responsible to enter and pay separately.

 - As almost all Entries have several types of companies collaborate (i.e. Production, Design, Digital), POLARIS AWARDS organizer allows each of those companies to enter and pay a separate entry fee.

 An international jury from Consulting Companies, Digital Companies, PR & PA Companies, Direct Mailing and Field Companies, Creative and Media Agencies, Production Houses, Design Houses and Technology Companies worldwide are invited to judge by online panels.
 The judges are comprised of the most talented, recognized and awarded individuals / companies from within their respective fields.

-- All judging takes place online by The Grand Jury members over two weeks period, before EAPC’s Annual Conference in Brussels.
+- All judging takes place online by The Grand Jury members over two weeks period, before EAPC’s Annual Conference in London.

-- Shortlisted work will be announced on www.polarisawards.com on may 15, 2017 and entrants accepts permission to polaris awards organizer, the right of publish their work on eapc websites including www.electionsoftheworld.com.
+- Shortlisted work will be announced on polarisawards.com on February 15, 2018 and entrants accepts permission to polaris awards organizer, the right of publish their work on EAPC websites including electionsoftheworld.com.

 - After the winners are announced, EAPC will issue a press release and email to the EAPC database of members and related entities.
 All winners will be published on the EAPC website and in relevant trade publications.